TheresaLui/SelfHelpContent_v2/articles/problemscopingques.media/problemscopingques-media-video-indexer.md

             "controlType": "multilinetextbox",
-            "displayLabel": "What is your Video Indexer Account ID?", "watermarkText": "Please provide the Video Indexer account ID.", "infoBalloonText": "You can find your account ID in the Video Indexer portal https://video.ai under Settings->Account->Account ID", "required": true
+            "displayLabel": "What is your Video Indexer Account ID?", "watermarkText": "Please provide the Video Indexer account ID.", "infoBalloonText": "You can find your account ID in the Video Indexer portal under the Settings page in the Account tab", "required": true
         },
         {
             "id": "azure_subscription_id",
-            "order": 5,
+            "order": 6,
             "controlType": "multilinetextbox",
             "displayLabel": "What is your Azure Subscription ID?", "watermarkText": "Please provide the Azure Subscription ID.",